 His humiliation complete on the cross, followed immediately by His exaltation.
 Raised from the dead, lifted to the right hand of God, restored to full glory, full honor, full privilege, full expression of attributes, full use of His own independent will.
 He accomplished our redemption and God exalted Him.

 He is God, giving Himself away, yet remaining God.
-He is God, putting on a King’s robe, and then taking it off and taking a beggar’s rags.
+He is God, putting on a king’s robe, and then taking it off and taking up beggar’s rags.
 He is God, the judge, rising from the bench and going to the gallows as a criminal.
-He is God impoverishing Himself, beggaring Himself, exposing Himself to evil’s spite, never sparing Himself until He makes it all the way to a cross on Jerusalem’s hill, and that cross becomes the sum and the sign of His utter selfless humiliation, and He did it for us.
+He is God, impoverishing Himself, beggaring Himself, exposing Himself to evil’s spite, never sparing Himself until He makes it all the way to a cross on Jerusalem’s hill, and that cross becomes the sum and the sign of His utter selfless humiliation, and He did it for us.
 Confess Him as Lord.
-Receive the salvation He offers and you’ll go on doing that forever.
+Receive the salvation He offers, and you’ll go on doing that forever.

 This article is also available and sold as a booklet.